riordan/Logseq/pages/inq-warehouse.md

 			    vaccines_full_boosted_total                     VIEW
 			    vaccines_full_total                             VIEW
 			    vaccines_oneshot_total                          VIEW
 	- For a data user who is looking to work with "Good Data", this is a bad experience.
-All tools that connect to our data warehouse natively present data as
+All tools that connect to our data warehouse natively present data in the hierarchy of: `GCP Project > GCP Dataset > Tables`